erick-sudo/webgllighting/ShaderInitialization.md

 ```
 If linking succeeded, you are returned an executable program object.
 Otherwise, you can get the information about the linking from the information log of the program object with gl.getProgramInfoLog().
 ```

+---

+## gl.getProgramInfoLog(program)

+---

+Retrieve the information log from the program object specified by program.

+### Parameters

+- **program** - Specifies the program object from which the information log is retrieved.

+### Return value

+The string containing the logged information

+### Errors

+- `None`

+---
+## gl.useProgram(program))
+---

+This function tell's the WebGL system that the program object specified by program will be used.

+One powerful feature of this function is that you can use it during drawing to switch between multiple shaders prepared in advance.